chienhsiang-hung/blog/content/posts/2023/What's a PM/index.md

 ---
-title: "What's a PM with a Case to Build a Talent Matching Website"
+title: "What's a PM with a Case to Build a Talent&Service Matching Website"
 date: 2023-02-28T06:08:00+08:00
 lastmod: 2023-02-28T06:08:00+08:00
 draft: true